 There are three parts in the application process to become a new teen volunteer.
 More information on the process and the different parts can be found here.
-All three parts of the application process must be completed by the March 31st, 2017 deadline.
-Late submissions will not be considered.
+All three parts of the application process must be completed by the April 12th, 2017 deadline.

 These are submitted by your reference via a survey link found in the application confirmation email.
 You would then send the link to your references.
 We require 3 references.

 Directions for the essay can be found here.

 What happens after I apply?